DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: method

-\paragraph{Learning reasoning with SFT.} The reasoning datasets $R_{sr}$, $R_{tr}$, and $R_{fr}$ are utilized to fine-tune VLMs to generate a CoT followed by a final answer.
-Each training instance $(p, i, r, o)$ consists of a image $i$, a question $q$, a reasoning chain $r$ and a output $o$.
-During SFT stage, the image $i$ and the question $q$ serve as the input to the model, while the reasoning chain $r$ and the output $o$ are treated as the target output, enabling the model to learn to produce coherent reasoning steps along with the correct solution. \paragraph{Learning reasoning with RFT.} The filtered datasets $D^{'}_{sr}$, $D^{'}_{tr}$, and $D^{'}_{fr}$ (same size and input with $R_{sr}$, $R_{tr}$, and $R_{fr}$) from $D_{sr}$, $D_{tr}$, and $D_{fr}$ are utilized to reinforcement fine-tune, which aims to enhance the reasoning skills of the base model.
-Specifically, we adopt the GRPO algorithm for RFT stage, incorporating two reward mechanisms: a format reward to ensure the generated output adheres to the desired structure, and an accuracy reward to encourage correct answers. \begin{itemize} \item \textbf{Format reward.} We incorporate a format reward to promote well-structured outputs.
-For a given CoT, a reward score of 1.0 is granted if the CoT contains exactly \texttt{<think>}\texttt{</think>}, \texttt{<tool>}\texttt{</tool>}, \texttt{<rethink>}\texttt{</rethink>} and \texttt{<answer>}\texttt{</answer>} tags, with no additional content outside these boundaries.
-If this strict formatting criterion is not met, it receives a reward of 0.0. \item \textbf{Accuracy reward.} We use an accuracy reward to promote answer correctness.
-Specifically, for seal recognition, if the output $o$ exactly matches the answer $a$, the model receives a reward score of 1.0; otherwise, it receives a score of 0.0.
+We reinforcement fine-tune the base model using the same instances from $R_{sr}$, $R_{tr}$, and $R_{fr}$, except the reasoning chain $r$ and the output $o$.
+Specifically, during the RFT stage, the image $i$ and the instruction $q$ serve as the input to the model, while the answer $a$ are treated as the target output.
+In addition, we use a system prompt to guide the model to generate <think>, <rethink>, and <answer> content and provide <tool> content to it.
+We adopt the GRPO algorithm, incorporating two reward mechanisms: a format reward to ensure the generated output adheres to the desired structure, and an accuracy reward to encourage correct answers. \begin{itemize} \item \textbf{Format reward.} A reward score of 1.0 is granted if the CoT contains exactly <think> </think>, <tool> </tool>, <rethink> </rethink> and <answer> </answer> tags, with no additional content outside these boundaries.
+If this strict formatting criterion is not met, it receives a reward of 0.0. \item \textbf{Accuracy reward.} For seal recognition, if the output $o$ exactly matches the answer $a$, the model receives a reward score of 1.0; otherwise, it receives a score of 0.0.
 For table recognition, the TEDS score between $o$ and $a$ is used as the reward score.
-For formula recognition, the Character Detection Matching (CDM)~\citep{wang2024cdm} metric between $o$ and $a$ serves as the reward score, and an additional 0.5 will be added if the score is equal to 1.0. \end{itemize}
+For formula recognition, the Character Detection Matching (CDM) \cite{wang2024cdm} metric between $o$ and $a$ serves as the reward score, and an additional 0.5 will be added if the score is equal to 1.0. \end{itemize}